 The Environment Line handles general inquiries about environmental issues and takes reports of pollution for which the EPA has regulatory responsibilities.
-Environment Line is a one-stop pollution and environmental incident reporting service provided by the Office of Environment and Heritage (OEH) for both OEH and EPA.
+Environment Line is a one-stop pollution and environmental incident reporting service provided by the Department of Planning, Industry and Environment.

 - Find out which agency is responsible for dealing with the issue.